Up to 50% off sofas & mattresses — limited‑time deals.

 Can a pit sectional work in a small living room?

-Sometimes, but only if you scale down pieces, protect traffic paths, and avoid an oversized central table that blocks movement.
+Sometimes, but only if you scale down the number of pieces, protect traffic paths, and avoid a central table that blocks movement.

 What should I test before buying?

-Sit upright, lounge, then stand up repeatedly.
-Seat height and depth affect daily usability, and sofa ergonomics vary.
+Sit upright, lounge, then stand up a few times.
+Seat height and seat depth affect daily use more than most shoppers expect.

 Do I need ottomans for it to count as a pit sectional?

-Not strictly, but ottomans (or armless modules) are the easiest way to create the filled-in center that defines the “pit” effect.
+Not strictly, but ottomans or armless modules are usually the simplest way to create the filled-in center that gives the layout its pit effect.

 Previous post